Logarithmic improvements in the Weyl law and exponential bounds on the number of closed geodesics are predominant: Induction on the length of orbits

 \begin{remark} There are a large number of parameters in Proposition~\ref{p:theInduction}.
 One should think of these parameters as follows.
 Those with a $\beta$ control the degree of $q$-non-degeneracy that trajectories have while those with a $\tilde{\beta}$ control simple non-degeneracy of trajectories.
 Parameters with an $\alpha$ control the degree of simplicity that a trajectory must have in order to apply the inductive hypothesis.

 The most important constants will turn out to be $\mathfrak{c}$ and $\step$.
-While $1<\step<2$ is left free for the moment, and will be fixed in the proof of Proposition~\ref{p:thePredominantMeat}, $\mathfrak{c}$ controls how rapidly the non-degeneracy of trajectories decays.
+While $1<\step<2$ is left free for the moment, and will be fixed (in fact, it will satisfy $\step ^{1/\gap}=\mathfrak{c}$) in the proof of Proposition~\ref{p:thePredominantMeat}, $\mathfrak{c}$ controls how rapidly the non-degeneracy of trajectories decays.
 This constant is determined in Step 3 of the induction (Section~\ref{s:badMeasure}).

 Notice that the parameter $\mathfrak{c}$ depends on $m_{\nu}$, which depends on the regularity $\nu$ in which we work.
-The reason for definition of $m_\nu$ is as follows: 1) $\vartheta_\nu$ appears because we want our perturbations to be close in $\ms{G}^\nu$ (see Lemma~\ref{l:Step2}), 2) $b$, $2\tilde{\vartheta}_4$, and $\vartheta_5+1$ appear because we need to apply Corollary~\ref{c:fullPerturb} (see Step 3 of the induction (Section~\ref{s:badMeasure})
+The reason for definition of $m_\nu$ is as follows: 1) $\vartheta_\nu$ appears because we want our perturbations to be close in $\ms{G}^\nu$ (see Lemma~\ref{l:Step2}), 2) and $b$ appears because we need to apply Corollary~\ref{c:fullPerturb} (see Step 3 of the induction (Section~\ref{s:badMeasure})

 \end{remark}

 Given $\ell$, the proposition yields that for all the perturbations $F_{\ell-1}^{\bm \delta_\e, \bm{\Rind}_\e}(g, \bm \sigma)$ that satisfy both \eqref{e:ind1} and \eqref{e:ind2} the set of $\bm \sigma_{\ell}$ that would yield a new perturbation $F_{\ell}^{\bm \delta_\e, \bm{\Rind}_\e}(g, \bm \sigma, \bm \sigma_{\ell})$ not satisfying either \eqref{e:ind1} or \eqref{e:ind2} is bounded in volume by $2^{-(\ell +1)}\ep$.
 This allows us to show in the proof of Theorem \ref{t:predominantR-ND} that, except for on a measure $\e$ set of $\bm \sigma$, the perturbations $F_{\infty}^{\bm \delta_\e, \bm{\Rind}_\e}(g, \bm \sigma)$ satisfy \eqref{e:ind1} for all $n$.